BenBeresfordJones/MGBC/README.md

 ### `2-build-protein-catalogues/`

 This directory includes the scripts to build the protein catalogues.
+As a prerequisite, CDS predictions should be generated for genomes (e.g. using prokka) and the .faa files for each genome concatenated (using `cat *.faa`).
+The resulting .faa file serves as input for this pipeline.

+__Overview of workflow:__
+* `mmseqs_wf_bsub.sh`: pipeline for running mmseqs2 (builds database and clusters sequences).
+* `CLUSTER_STATS.sh`: generate human vs mouse analyses for clusters.

 #### `mmseqs_wf_bsub.sh`
 Build protein cluster databases from concatenated protein sequence file.